Nuix (ASX:NXL) has tripled in 12 months! But is more growth to come?

 There’s likely share price upside if Nuix can continue to grow

-We expect the share price to continue be volatile in the short term as the legal dramas and the threat of major client losses continue to circle the company.
-In the longer term, there is potential for the company to grow strongly, if it can stand out in the AI market.
+Given the high multiples, and the fact we expect the share price to continue be volatile in the short term, means we would not buy the company right now.
+But in the longer term, there is potential for the company to grow strongly, if it can stand out in the AI market.

 What are the Best ASX Stocks to invest in right now?